Jordan Blair Woods

 Gender & Sexuality

-Professor Woods graduated with an A.B. from Harvard University in 2006.
-He earned his J.D. (graduating Order of the Coif) from UCLA School of Law in 2009.
-Professor Woods also holds an M.Phil. and Ph.D. in Criminology from the University of Cambridge, where he was a Gates Scholar.
+Professor Woods holds an A.B. from Harvard College, J.D. from UCLA School of Law, and M.Phil. and Ph.D. in criminology from the University of Cambridge, where he was a Gates Scholar.

 “Decriminalization, Police Authority, and Routine Traffic Stops,” 62 UCLA Law Review 672-759 (2015).